 Posted by Dr. Don York

-I serve as an integral part of a team of subject matter experts invited to work with the Government Accountability Office (GAO) to develop their government-wide Technology Readiness Assessment (TRA) Best Practice Guide, reviewing and providing the initial draft of the section on systems readiness metrics.
-A draft release of the GAO Best Practice Guide was published last August for a year-long period of review and comment.
-We are in the process of compiling and formally submitting our response and detailed comments.
+As a Principal Technical Expert for System Development Metrics, I serve as an integral part of a team of subject matter experts invited to work with the Government Accountability Office (GAO) to develop their government-wide Technology Readiness Assessment (TRA) Best Practice Guide, reviewing and helping to write the section on systems readiness metrics.
+The Guide will be published in 2019.